IvLabs/pc_guidelines/README.md

      - By default, TensorFlow uses all GPUs available.
 Set up your experiments to use the correct GPU.
      - In PyTorch, use `torch.cuda.set_device(id)` to set the proper GPU.
 Replace `id` with `0` for GPU0 and so on.
 - After completing your task make sure you release the GPU memory (if not done automatically).
 Use `nvidia-smi` to look at running processes and kill them using `kill <pid>`.
 - To determine the owner of process `<pid>`, use `ps -o user= -p <pid>` to find the username of the owner.
-If GPU is not booked, you can kill the process directly, otherwise contact the user or admin if you want to share the resources.
+If GPU is not booked, use the #gpus channel on Discord to coordinate with the user or request the admin to kill the process.
+If unbooked GPU user does not respond quickly, then admin must kill the process.

 #### How to setup your enviroment
 - You must use conda to create an enviroment if you have custom dependencies for your project.
 DO **NOT** install conflicting packages in the base enviroment.